LymanSong/FP_GNN/README.md

 ## Scripts and directories

 * Scripts
-  * main: main script for construction ,training and test for the framework
+  * main: main script for constructing the dataset and train/test for the framework
   * dataset_module: dataset construction
   * models: code implementation of GNN models
   * vectorization: code implementation for image pre-processing, vectorization, and RAG conversion